Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rangers

 Gabriel Moreno At The Plate

-- He has scored at least once 18 times this season (24.0%), including one multi-run game.
+- He has scored at least once 19 times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.